DebugBundle

 1. get_incident → Confirm fix addresses root cause

-2. resolve_incident → Mark as resolved with a note
+2. resolve_incidents → Mark selected incidents as resolved

-3. list_incidents → Verify no related open incidents remain
+3. list_incidents → Verify no related active incidents remain

 If the incident regresses later: